howdyai/botkit/docs/provisioning/teams.md

 Log into the [Bot Framework Developer Portal](https://dev.botframework.com/bots/) using your Microsoft credentials, or create an account.

 ### Register a new bot
-Once you are logged in, [click this link to automatically create a new bot](https://dev.botframework.com/bots/new) and then you can skip the next two steps!
+Once you are logged in, [click this link to create a new bot](https://dev.botframework.com/bots/new) and then you can skip the next two steps!

 * Click on `My Bots` and then Register.
 Choose `Create a bot with the Bot Builder SDK`, and click `Create`.